30

 Followership is the actual metric that matters — and there are many ways that can be achieved effectively.

-This is not to say that softness is strength, or intelligence, or reliability, or vision — they’re all independent things.
-But they’re not weakness.
+This is not to say that softness is the way.
+But it’s not weakness.

 A strong back.
-I’m looking for people with resolute conviction.
+I’m looking for people with resolute conviction and vision, even if the way they get there may vary.

 A soft front.
-I’m looking for people who love people and want to build together - not have power over.
+I’m looking for people who genuinely want to serve the world - not have power over it.

 Warm eyes.
 I’m looking for people who are gentle and warm.

 Both hands.
-I’m looking for people who are generous, gracious, and others-centered.
+I’m looking for people who are others-centered first.
+I believe the rest follows.

-Additionally, in the workplace, I also need to see 3 more things in people I work with or report into in order to trust and admire them at a level that feels right for the relationship.
-All of these things are entirely compatible with
+Additionally, in the workplace, I need to see 3 more things to work with or report into something:

-They need to have vision — the ability to create from scratch, not just move things around.
+They need to have vision — a point of view, the ability to create from scratch, not just move things around.

-They need to be reliable — in both their professional and personal lives.
+They need to be reliable — in their personal lives, too.
 (The lines blur).

-They need to be low ego — so that they can have a shot at knowing what they don’t know + hustling up help.
+They need to be low ego — so that they can have a shot at closing the gap on what they don’t know.

-All of these things can coexist beautifully with a soft front.
+And all of these things coexist beautifully with a soft front.

 Soft.